 Words of encouragement can also open the dirty talking door. “[Choose] little encouragements that are easy to incorporate and feel natural,” Eros suggests.
 For example, “You look so good rocking your hips like that.”

 Perfume commercials, music, movies, books, TV shows—you name it.
 If its narrative thread is H-O-T, take inspo from it.
 For instance, I recently stumbled across the line, “In the rain.
 In a squat.
 In an orgy.
 We meet again” in Rachel Kushner’s The Flamethrowers, and later used a similar line with my partner.

-One caveat: If you’re new to the dirty-talk scene, Dr. Stubbs cautions against taking your cues from porn (see: “f*ck me like someone who closes deals”).
+One caveat: If you’re new to the dirty-talk scene, Dr. Stubbs cautions against taking your cues from porn (see: “f**k me like someone who closes deals”).
 “If you and your partner go from silent sex to you saying, ‘I want to be your cum dumpster,’ it might throw off your partner and take them out of the moment.”

-4. Read erotica out loud to your partner
+4. Read erotica aloud to your partner

 Dr. McDevitt says you can even read those extra-steamy scenes from your romance novels to your partner to ease into using naughty lingo.
 “It helps you get more comfortable with the language, and if something does feel awkward, you know the sentiment isn't coming from your imagination, so it's less of an emotional risk.”